conversationai/perspectiveapi/3-concepts/README.md

 # Concepts

-## What is score normalization for?
+## Score normalization

-Score normalization of our models is intended to do two things:
+We use score normalization for our models, which is intended to do two things:

 *   Provide a way to interpret the scores of a model as a probability (e.g. how likely is it that the comment will be perceived as toxic).